d-bl/MAE-gf/docs/variants.md

 The same way as with the roseground, variants can be made by changing the corners, indicated with purple dots in the picture above.

 ### Changing sides
-The little snowflake has two stitches on each side, indicated without dots on the picture above.
+The little snowflake has two stitches on each side, indicated with no dots on the picture above.
 Some variants benefit with an extra pin between the pairs 1 and 2, and 3 and 4.

 [p-snowcorner]: ../images/variants/g-snowcorner.png "little snowflake crossed"